Attachment theory and emotional regulation as opposed to “power and control”.

-Research has very clearly established that In the vast majority of cases involving an intimate couple emotion drives behaviour, not a desire for “power and control” over a partner.
-In the vast majority of cases male behaviour with an intimate partner is “reactive” rather than “instrumental”.
+Research has very clearly established that in the vast majority of cases involving an intimate couple emotion drives behaviour, not a desire for “power and control” over a partner.
+In the vast majority of cases male (and female) behaviours with an intimate partner are “reactive” rather than “instrumental”.
 It follows that clients need to understand and learn to recognise and regulate their own emotions, which will be driving their behaviours and understand and recognise the emotions and intentions of others so that they can respond more appropriately to a partner’s emotionally driven behaviours, and of course to the emotions and behaviours of children of the family.
+Very simply put, as Siegel does, people need to be able to name and hence tame their emotions,

 These facts run counter to the Duluth model and Duluth-like models and the dominant radical feminist stance on which virtually all of the work with so-called perpetrators in the UK and America is based.
 You can find a list and summary of the more important research in the back “pages of this website.”